ostdotcom/ost-sdk-js/README.md

     let senderUserId = 'ee89___';

     // Address of DirectTransfer rule.
 Use list rules API of Rules module to get the address of rules.
-    // This directTransfer rule address can be obtained using list rules API of Rules module of the SDK.
     // In the rules array which you will get in response, use the address having name "Direct Transfer". let directTransferRuleAddress = '0xe379___';